aloktech/RESTServiceFrameworkComparison/README.md

 # REST Service Frameworks Comparison
+For microservices, we need Microservice Framework/ REST services.
+But how to know, what to select.
+So, we may have to compare Microservice Framework results and see which one performs better.

 The Framework that are used for server side REST services are Jersey and RestEasy.
-And the standalone REST Framework services are Spring Boot, Spark Java, Javalin and Helidon.
+And the standalone REST Framework services are Spring Boot, Spark Java, Javalin, Proteus and Helidon.
 For the client side REST services, the Frameworks that I have used are Jersey Client, OkHTTP and UniRest.